visual-layer/visuallayer/README.md

 [Sign up]((https://app.visual-layer.com)) for free. -->

 ## Usage
-The following sections show how to use the `visuallayer` SDK to load, inspect and export a VL-Dataset.
+The following sections show how to use the `visuallayer` SDK to load, inspect and export a VL Dataset.

 ### Loading a dataset
 We offer handy functions to load datasets from the Dataset zoo.